pubkey/rxdb/docs-src/replication-graphql.md

          */
         batchSize: 5
     },
-    deletedFlag: 'deleted', // the flag which indicates if a pulled document is deleted
+    deletedField: 'deleted', // the flag which indicates if a pulled document is deleted
     live: true // if this is true, rxdb will watch for ongoing changes and sync them, when false, a one-time-replication will be done
 });
 ```